• Skip to main content

 Written by pnmadmin · Categorized: Uncategorized

-In June, Franklin County Common Pleas Judge Jaiza Page agreed with our lawsuit and ruled vouchers unconstitutional on three counts.
+On June 24, 2025, Franklin County Common Pleas Judge Jaiza Page agreed with our attorneys and ruled the EdChoice private school voucher program is unconstitutional on three counts.

-The money for EdChoice vouchers comes out of the same line-item in the budget that pays for public schools so a dollar more for vouchers is a dollar less available to pay for public schools.
+Secondly, the state is shortchanging funding public schools at a constitutional level by $3 billion in the current two-year state budget at the same time lawmakers will spend $1.7 billion on EdChoice vouchers.
+The funding for vouchers comes out of the same line-item in the two-year state budget that funds public schools so a dollar more for EdChoice is a dollar less available to fund public schools at a constitutional level.
+That’s unconstitutional.

 Sincerely,